 Why Choose Our Law Firm?

-- We have the investigative power to identify the defendant in your wrongful death claim, collect evidence and bring your claim to the courts on your behalf.
+- We have the investigative power to identify the defendant in your claim, collect evidence, and bring your claim to the courts on your behalf.

 - We will not let your family settle for less.
 Attorney John Phebus can take your case to court for fair compensation if that is what it takes.

-- We have over 20 years of experience helping families throughout Arizona with wrongful death claims.
+- We have over 20 years of experience helping families throughout Arizona with personal injury claims.
 We can tackle any challenge that comes our way.

-- We advocate for clients during wrongful death claims on a contingency fee basis.
+- We advocate for clients on a contingency fee basis.
 You only pay us after we win an award, and only if we succeed.